 I remember when I met Mister Dave for the first time at PRCC 2015.
 I spotted him and made a quick fanart of his lovely Jenny and gave it to him.
 He was impressed with it, we exchanged a brief info of ourselves and went back on duty at our respectable tables.
 Weeks later I got asked to redesign one of his characters from the animated series Vegigantes, I was super thrilled because that’s what I’m good at.
 He like my work and told me I would be contacted eventually.
 Few months passed by and he offered me a spot as a Layout artist on the series.
 The first task was a background.

 The more jobs I had as a background painter the more overwhelmed I became.
 These were something I was not interested because they were too complex and tedious to do.
 At one point I asked him why did he picked me up and the reply was: “Kid, the way you see things is simply beyond beautiful and powerful, you are ready to work with the big leagues, believe it or not, that’s why I picked you.”

-After that I took things more seriously.
+After that, I took things more seriously.
 Started watching some videos about perspective tutorial, environmental concept art, lighting source, color temperature and so on.
-Replicating not just the background but also the styles (depending of the theme or years) that was part of my job.
+Replicating not just the background but also the styles (depending on the theme or years) that was part of my job.
 I still have a long run to go.

-I love what I’m doing, sometimes would feel shy about it but once it begins, I just plunge myself into these universe.
+I love what I’m doing, sometimes would feel shy about it but once it begins, I just plunge myself into these universes.
 An accurate feel and look is my mission.
 I used to hate it because I didn’t have knowledge of it and still on the process of learning more.
-Eventually I’ll show you guys what I have done for Vejigantes or my other unpublished works.
+Eventually, I’ll show you guys what I have done for Vegigantes or my other unpublished works.
 Maybe we can call this kind of nature as auto-discipline.